 - tofu and soybeans: I know not everyone agrees with soy and tofu, but I believe it’s fine in moderation and is a great source of omega 3 and protein

-- oily fish: I am not really a fish eater to be honest, never have been, but oily fish is fine once or twice a week on the alkaline diet and is of course a great source of omega oils
+- oily fish: I am not really a fish eater to be honest (as a vegetarian!), never have been, but oily fish is fine once or twice a week on the alkaline diet and is of course a great source of omega oils

 - and of course the oils themselves!
 I love to create my own salad dressings with flax oil and infuse it with herbs, spices, garlic, chilli that kind of thing – or just drizzle my salads or veggies with flax oil and squeeze some lemon on top.
 Using flax instead of other oils in your dressings is an easy way to get at least 50% of your daily needs.